jens-maus/amissl/README.md

 ## General

-AmiSSL consists of three major components: the shared libraries, public root certificates and a port of the "openssl" command-line tool to generate certificates accordingly.
+AmiSSL consists of three major components: the shared libraries, public root certificates and a port of the `openssl` command-line tool to generate certificates accordingly.

 ### Libraries

-The main library of AmiSSL is 'amisslmaster.library' which acts as a proxy and opens the appropriate AmiSSL library for applications using AmiSSL.
-This mechanism allow to have different AmiSSL versions installed in parallel due to different applications potentially requiring different versions. amisslmaster.library makes sure that the correct 'amissl_vXXXX.library' versions are opened.
+The main library of AmiSSL is `amisslmaster.library` which acts as a proxy and opens the appropriate AmiSSL library for applications using AmiSSL.
+This mechanism allow to have different AmiSSL versions installed in parallel due to different applications potentially requiring different versions. amisslmaster.library makes sure that the correct `amissl_vXXXX.library` versions are opened.

-Other shared libraries are usually stored inside the "AmiSSL:Libs/AmiSSL" directory.
+Other shared libraries are usually stored inside the `AmiSSL:Libs/AmiSSL` directory.
 None of these libraries have to be opened directly by any third party application but only by 'amisslmaster.library'.
 The technical details on this can be found in the AmiSSL SDK documentation.